NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/RV.rst

    Example of a valid correlation matrix

-Once the ``OK`` button is clicked after setting required entries, the the |app| will automatically check the validity of the matrix before closing the correlation matrix window.
+Once the ``OK`` button is clicked after setting required entries, it will automatically check the validity of the matrix before closing the correlation matrix window.
 If the matrix is not **positively defined**, an error message will be displayed and the window will not be closed.
 In such case, user should adjust the correlation coefficients to be positive definite.

 .. note::